 We accept plans from most major insurance companies.
 Please check with your insurance for confirmation that we are contracted with your specific insurance plan and policy.

 If you have any questions or concerns, please contact our insurance verification department via e-mail at firstname.lastname@example.org or email@example.com or by phone at (561) 844-5255.

 All In-Network visits are subject to copays, coinsurance and deductibles.
 Please obtain detailed information from your insurance company regarding plan details and your out of pocket responsibility.

 What do I need to bring to the appointment?

-- Reports, X-Rays, MRI’s, CT scans etc and any other relevant information
+Reports, previous x-rays, MRI or CT scans and any other relevant patient information

 What should I expect during my first visit?

-Do you treat patients outside of the New York City metro area?
+Do you treat patients outside of the West Palm Beach, Florida area?

 Are my medical records kept private and confidential?

 Our office is designed to provide maximum protection of patient medical records.
 Access to medical records is restricted to the office staff for medical and office related functions.
 However, medical information obtained during the course of examinations may be released with your permission to personal physicians, referral physicians, and any other health care providers you authorize.
 Medical information may also be shared with your insurance carrier in situations where we feel it’s necessary and in your best interest.